Membership

 • Updates to language to clarify term limits and special circumstances

-The changes in this section clarify that officers are included in the Board composition and include language updates to clarify term limits.
-We have some new language here to explain that if there is a vacancy in a Board position, anyone appointed to fill that vacancy would still be allowed to be elected to another term.
-This is a rare circumstance, but a change we’re recommending for clarity and so processes are well defined.
+The changes in this section clarify that officers are included in the Board composition and clarify term limits.
+There is new language here to clarify that if there is a vacancy in a Director at Large position, anyone appointed to fill that vacancy would be allowed to be elected to another term.
+This is a rare circumstance, but we’re recommending a change for clarity so that processes are well-defined.

 • Added language regarding eligibility criteria per California laws